Ethereum Review 2025: Investment Guide

 Developer Experience and Tooling

-Ethereum maintains the richest developer ecosystem in blockchain, with mature tooling and extensive educational resources:
+What tools do developers use?
+Ethereum maintains the richest developer ecosystem in blockchain.
+It has mature tooling and extensive educational resources:

 Programming Languages and Frameworks